aryamasinha/Hacktoberfest_2020/First_Contributions/CONTRIBUTING.md

 2. Solve the Codechef practice question (mentioned in the issue) on the codechef platform.

-3. After successful submission, add the question with the filename as the question Name_questionCode. (eg : ) in the First_Contributions folder.
+3. After successful submission, add the question with the filename as the questionName_questionCode. ( eg : ChefandWay_CHRL4.cpp ) in the First_Contributions folder.

 4. Create a PR mentioning the issue ID.